The Most Famous Places First

 Satisfy Your Curiosities in the Suburbs and Beyond

-In Wheaton, walk through their gardens and visit a museum of military history.
-They host special family events, too.
+In Wheaton, walk through the gardens and visit a museum of military history.
+Special family events, too.

-You will find the Center in St. Charles, interpretive displays and hands-on exhibits for visitors of all ages.
-Educational and inspirational programs.
+St. Charles, interpretive displays and hands-on exhibits for visitors.

-Located in Kenosha – The only museum to focus on the link between meat-eating dinosaurs and birds.
+Kenosha, WI – Museum focuses on the link between meat-eating dinosaurs and birds.

-Oak Brook location – Hike the trails; see displays at the visitor’s center, or sign up for a variety of nature programs.
+Oak Brook location – Hike the trails, stop at the visitor’s center.
+Sign up for nature programs.

 Learn and play outside at Peck Farm Park.
-Have fun, and be healthy!
-Activities in environmental education foster sensitivity, appreciation, and respect for the environment.
+Activities in environmental education foster sensitivity, appreciation, and respect.

-Located in River Forest – Offers a wide variety of public nature programs and guided hikes every month.
+Located in River Forest – public nature programs and guided hikes.

-Located in St. Charles – Exhibits and displays showcase the Fox Valley area’s many natural treasures.
-Register for fun family programs.
+St. Charles – Exhibits and displays showcase the Fox Valley area’s many natural treasures.
+Family programs.

 Located in Bolingbrook – Hit the trails, take part in a nature program, visit the bee hives, or buy honey produced on site.